 What do I need to know?

-Search below using the surname and given name/s of the deceased.
+Search below using the surname and given name/s of the deceased to find a Will and Probate record.

-After 1994, you will only see and need to order close order Definition Physical records can be ordered for viewing in PROV’s reading rooms.
+- After 1994, you will only see a single file, and you only need to order close order Definition Physical records can be ordered for viewing in PROV’s reading rooms.
 When a user orders a record, it is reserved solely for their use. one file close file Definition An accumulation of documents relating to the same subject, person, activity or transaction that are kept together.
 Documents in a file are usually, but not always, fastened together.
 Files are usually arranged in an identifiable sequence (e.g. numerical or alphabetical). (the 'Probate' file).

 How do I search?